 Recent respective form guides

-Carlisle have lost just once in their last six home games - that defeat coming against Stockport in the Johnstone's Paint Trophy, United winning four in a row to date and drawing the other one.
-A total of 12 goals have been scored by the Cumbrians in those games, with eight conceded.
+Carlisle have lost just once in their last six home games, 2-0 against Scunthorpe, winning four and drawing the other one.
+A total of eight goals have been scored by the Cumbrians in those games, with five conceded.

 For a detailed analysis of team form guides throughout the leagues, click here